elliottback/UNITED-STATES-JAPAN-ESTATE-INHERITANCE-AND-GIFT-TAX-CONVENTION/Part IV.-Legislations and Treaties.Subpart B.-Tax Conventions.md

-the tax imposed with respect to such property by the contracting State imposing the smaller amount of the tax with respect to such property, and shall be divided between both contracting States in proportion to the amount of the tax imposed by each contracting State with respect to such property.
+the tax imposed with respect to such property by the contracting State imposing the smaller amount of the tax with respect to such property, and shall be divided between both contracting States in proportion to the amount of the tax imposed by each contracting State with respect to such property.</li>
-(8) The credit authorized by this Article, if applicable, shall be in lieu of any credit for the same tax authorized by the laws of the crediting State, the credit applicable for the particular tax being either credit authorized by this Article or credit authorized by such laws, whichever is the greater.
+    <li>The credit authorized by this Article, if applicable, shall be in lieu of any
+credit for the same tax authorized by the laws of the crediting State, the credit applicable for the particular tax being either credit authorized by this Article or credit authorized by such laws, whichever is the greater.
 For the purposes of